-Inconsistent eye contact could be another sign that a guy is pretending to be straight.
-He may struggle to maintain eye contact with women when discussing romantic or intimate topics, while unintentionally making prolonged eye contact with other men.
-For example, during a conversation about relationships, he might avoid looking directly at a female friend but find himself drawn to make and maintain eye contact with a male friend.
+Inconsistent eye contact could be another sign that a guy pretends to be straight.
+He may struggle to maintain eye contact with women when discussing romantic or intimate topics while unintentionally making prolonged eye contact with other men.
+For example, during a conversation about relationships, he might avoid looking directly at a female friend but find himself drawn to making and maintaining eye contact with a male friend.

 Eye contact is a powerful form of nonverbal communication that can convey a wide range of emotions and intentions, including attraction, interest, and sincerity.
 The psychological concept of gaze detection can help explain the role of eye contact in recognizing signs of hidden sexuality.

 Gaze detection is the ability to perceive and interpret the direction and focus of another person's gaze, which is crucial for understanding social cues and building connections.
 In the case of a man pretending to be straight, inconsistent eye contact may indicate that he is unconsciously drawn to other men, while his attempts to connect with women may feel forced or unnatural.

 Unique clothing choices might be another subtle sign that a guy pretends to be straight.
 He may wear outfits that have certain LGBTQI+ symbols, colors, or patterns, even if he doesn't openly identify as a member of the community.
 For example, he might frequently wear clothing with rainbow patterns or accessorize with items that incorporate the colors of the LGBTQI+ pride flag.
 Still, he insists that he's drawn to the design or aesthetics rather than making a statement about his sexuality.

 Our clothing choices can be connected to the psychological concept of self-expression.
 Self-expression is conveying one's thoughts, feelings, and individuality through various forms of communication, including clothing and personal style.